Generalized Ito Formulae and Space-Time Lebesgue-Stieltjes Integrals of Local Times: Introduction

-In this paper, we first generalize It${\hat {\rm o}}$'s formula to the case of a continuous semimartingale and a left continuous and locally bounded function $f(t,x)$ which satisfies (1) its left derivative ${\partial ^- \over \partial t}f(t,x)$ exists and is left continuous, (2) $f(t,x)=f_h(t,x)+f_v(t,x)$ with $f_h(t,x)$ being $C^1$ in $x$ and $\nabla f_h(t,x)$ having left continuous and locally bounded left derivative $\Delta ^-f_h(t,x)$, and $f_v$ having left derivative $\nabla ^-f_v(t,x)$ which is left continuous and of locally bounded variation in $(t, x)$.
+In this paper, we first generalize It${\hat {\rm o}}$'s formula to the case of a continuous semimartingale and a function $f(t,x)$ which is absolutely continuous in each variable and satisfies (1) its left derivative ${\partial ^- \over \partial t}f(t,x)$ exists and is left continuous, (2) $f(t,x)=f_h(t,x)+f_v(t,x)$ with $f_h(t,x)$ being $C^1$ in $x$ and $\nabla f_h(t,x)$ having left continuous and locally bounded left derivative $\Delta ^-f_h(t,x)$, and $f_v$ having left derivative $\nabla ^-f_v(t,x)$ which is left continuous and of locally bounded variation in $(t, x)$.
 Here we use the two-dimensional Lebesgue-Stieltjes integral of local time with respect to $\nabla^- f(t,x)$.
 The main result of this paper is formula (\ref{krylov6}).
 Formula (\ref{ito11}) follows from (\ref{krylov6}) easily as a special case.
 These formulae appear to be new and in a good form for extensions to two dimensions (\cite{fz1}).
-Moreover, in \cite{fz2}, Feng and Zhao observed that the local time $L_t(x)$ can be considered as a rough path in $x$ of finite 2-variation and therefore defined $\int _0^t\int_{-\infty} ^{\infty} \nabla ^-f(s,x){\rm d_{s,x}}L_s(x)$ pathwise by extending Young and Lyons' profound idea of rough path integration (\cite{lq}, \cite{young}) to two parameters.
+Moreover, in \cite{fz2}, Feng and Zhao observed that the local time $L_t(x)$ can be considered as a rough path in $x$ of finite 2-variation and therefore defined $\int _0^t\int_{-\infty} ^{\infty} \nabla ^-f(s,x){\rm {\rm d}_{s,x}}L_s(x)$ pathwise by extending Young and Lyons' profound idea of rough path integration (\cite{lq}, \cite{young}) to two parameters.
 When this paper was nearly completed, we received two preprints concerning a generalized It${\hat {\rm o}}$'s formula for a continuous function $f(t,x)$ with jump derivative $\nabla^- f(t,x)$, (\cite{pe}, \cite{gp}).
 We remark that formula (\ref{ito11}) was also observed by \cite{pe} independently.

 In section 3, we consider diffusion processes $X(t)$.
 We prove the generalized It${\hat{\rm o}}$ formula for a function $f$ with generalized derivative ${\partial\over \partial t} f$ in $L^2_{loc}(dtdx)$ and generalized derivative $\nabla f(t,x)$ being of locally bounded variation in $(t,x)$.
 We use an inequality from Krylov \cite{krylov}.